CurioVision/gwao-alt-runtimes/README.md

 To my knowledge, there is no official package for the CardFramework json types yet.
 This package fills that gap.

+## Development

+### Building

+To build, run `npm run build`.
+You can also run `npm run build:watch` to automatically rebuild the code whenever changes are made.

 ### Tests

 Since this is just a types library, I haven't added a testing framework.
 Instead, the `*.spec.ts` files provide a place to write example assignments using each type.
 We can then use IDE typechecking/typescript build in order to ensure the given types behave as expected.